Houston, Texas

 Medical Oncology & Hematology Doctors

-Millennium Physicians Oncology teams consist of 15 Medical Oncologists that provide the necessary treatment to improve the quality of life for patients.
-Our physicians use the latest, most aggressive medications available to eliminate cancer cells.
+Millennium Physicians Oncology team consist of 13 Medical Oncologists that provide the necessary treatment to improve the quality of life for patients.
+Our physicians use the latest, most effective medications available to eliminate cancer cells.
 Millennium Physicians is QOPI certified.
 This achievement demonstrates a commitment to excellence and ongoing quality improvement in the Oncology practice.

 At Millennium Physicians, each patient has a dedicated team of cancer experts who work together with all under one roof to design an individualized treatment plan, monitor progress, and adjust when necessary.
 The oncology team will care for every patient uniquely to determine the best possible treatment.